 - Convenient locations

-- Services which stand apart from the crowd.
+- Services that stand apart from the crowd.

 Like it or not, marketing child care services is no different than marketing for many other businesses.
 You start with a need you can fulfill.
 You provide a value proposition.
 One which inspires confidence and trust.